jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 2020-02-06 04:00:00,7018.79,7051.07,7018.77,7044.08,2.033202
 2020-02-06 08:00:00,7046.27,7054.63,7031.2,7040.72,0.466506       << CANDLE correct OHLC values with MT4
 2020-02-06 12:00:00,7040.65,7056.41,7031.21,7053.07,0.260305      << CANDLE correct OHLC values with MT4
+                                                                     EXCEPT close.
+In MT4 close is 7049.02.
 2020-02-06 12:10:00,7052.95,7053.41,7039.0,7049.02,0.313945       << WHOOPS.
 EXTRA CANDLE.
 DOESNT EXIST IN Mt4
+                                                                     CLOSE of this candle is merged with previous candle.
 2020-02-06 16:10:00,7049.58,7060.14,7032.04,7051.57,0.96395       << CANDLE correct OHLC values with MT4
 2020-02-06 20:10:00,7051.51,7057.51,7045.13,7051.1,0.13875
 ```

-Now, conclusion of this is, that during the switch MT4 has filtered out 1m data between 16:00 and 16:10.
-Because we don't atm, it creates a "ghost candle" since the data between 16:00 and 16:10 falls within the 12:10 candle (which becomes active during the switch).
+Now, conclusion of this is, that during the switch MT4 has filtered out 1m data between 16:00 and 16:10 and merged it in the previous candle.
+Because we don't merge atm, it creates a "ghost candle" since the data between 16:00 and 16:10 falls within the 12:10 candle (which becomes active during the switch).

 Now.
 This is the only candle mismatch in say 10 years,.. so it's nitpicking.
 BUT.
-I think it can be useful if we also build "DROP-1m candle between from and to datetime/time" support.
+I think it can be useful if we also build "DROP/MERGE/SHIFT-1m candle between from and to datetime/time" support.
 This will also solve the SGD issues.
 Yes.
-MT4 likely just drops 1m candles there too (preliminary conclusion though).
+MT4 likely just shifts the 1m candles there too (preliminary conclusion though).

 I said i want 100 percent correctness, so, yeah... let's just do it.
 Timezone stuff is very tricky to implement but the basis seems solid now so this feature shouldnt be too hard.